bitquery/graphql-docs/docs/Examples/coinpath/money-flow-api.md

 1. **Add the `seed` parameter** — Set it to a random number for every query.
 This forces a new session for each request and avoids the error.
 2. **Run queries sequentially** — Sync queries so that those with the same set of parameters run one after the other instead of in parallel.

-Use a seed when blockchain data is expected to change during coinpath calculations, or when you run parallel queries with identical parameters.

 ---

 ## Fund Flow Tracking